-As far as maps go, the new OS Explorer maps at 1:25,000 scale show access land that has a Right to Roam.
+As far as Snowdon Maps and Access go, the OS Explorer maps at 1:25,000 scale show access land that has a Right to Roam.
 However, this isn’t as important as you might think.
-As someone who walks often in Snowdonia, I noticed no changes to the way I plan my walks when this legislation was brought in a few years ago.
+As someone who walks often in Snowdonia, we noticed no changes to the way we plan our walks when this legislation was brought in a few years ago.
 Access in Eryri has been good thanks to efforts of the National Park and local landowners.

 If you haven’t used British OS maps before, then rest assured that the quality of the maps place them amongst the world’s best.
 You can even get them for viewing on your PC, with the likes of Tracklogs and Memory Maps or their very own Ordnance Survey Maps.

-For an in-depth article on the relative merits of each map, read this article: 5 Things – What Map?
+For an in-depth article on the relative merits of each map, read this article by our sister site Mud and Routes 5 Things – What Map?

 Wondering what else you might need for a safe walk up Snowdon?
 Check out our equipment and gear page which includes a full gear checklist for both Summer and Winter.